brankovicvukasin/Artificial-Intelligence-Software-Project/README.md

 # Blockade: A Strategic 2D Pygame

-Welcome to Blockade, a 2D strategic game developed with Python and Pygame, where two players navigate through obstacles to reach the finish line.
+This project is a 2D strategic game developed with Python and Pygame, where two players navigate through obstacles to reach the finish line.
 Drawing inspiration from classic board games and enhanced with a digital twist, Blockade offers engaging gameplay, strategic depth, and AI challenges.

 ## Features